benwzj/ReactDemo/README.md

 ## What is this App

-ReactDemo is ReactJS exercise app to run through many React Feature, like nevigation, controlled input, using API, handle list, etc.
+ReactDemo is ReactJS exercise app to run through many React Feature, like nevigation, controlled input, using API, handle list.

 - This app is using `npx create-react-app ReactDemo` to create!
 - This app need to connect to JSON sever for managing data before it works properly.
 - Start JSON Sever by: `npm run server` under `this app directionary` in terminor.
+- ReactDemo doesn't use react-router-dom to handld router.
+It implement it's one.

 ### JSONServer
 [Morn info](https://www.npmjs.com/package/json-server)